 A couple of points about the SKAdNetwork:

 - All attribution data will pass through SKAdNetwork and then onto the AdTech platform or MMP.
+In iOS 15 and iPadOS 15 onwards, advertisers will also be able to receive the postback information.

 - SKAdNetwork will only attribute app installs (via the last-click model) and not view-through conversions.